MA Chinese and History

 Events and activities

-Edinburgh is a world-leading festival city filled with cinemas, theatres, galleries, libraries and collections, including the National Library of Scotland and National Museum of Scotland.
+Edinburgh is a world-leading festival city filled with cinemas, theatres, galleries, libraries and collections.
+These include the University's Chinese and East Asian Studies Collection of 50,000 print and digital resources.

 If international travel restrictions allow, you will spend Year 3 (a minimum of 30 weeks) at a university in China or Taiwan.